mnit-rtmc/iris/docs/controllers.md

 Sometimes a controller represents a separate physical _box_, which is connected to devices, and other times the controller may be embedded within the device.
 In either case, a controller is required for any communication to a device.
-Controllers can be assigned to a **cabinet**, which has location information to allow displaying on a map.

 ## Drop Address